MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/static-web-app-nextjs-graphql/deploy-trivia-game.md

 # Trivia game: Deploy to Static Web Apps

 The trivia game deploys both client and server of the Next.js to Static Web Apps as a Next.js Hybrid application.
-When the app is deployed, you can see the `/graphql` server route deployed as a function in the Azure portal.
+When the app is deployed, you can see the managed function deployed in the Azure portal.

 ## Create a Static Web App